bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 @image{images/image-scatter-plot.png,"A scatter plot with images of each species of animal in place of the dots, loosely clustered around a line with a positive slope",550}

 But if we label the dots by animal, we notice _every data point_ after 25 pounds belongs to a dog from the shelter!
-The cats are all clumped together in the lower weight range, making it hard to see how weeks to adoption may relate to a cat's weight.
+The cats are all clumped together in the lower weight range, making it hard to see how weeks to adoption may relate to a cat's weight.{style="font-size: 16pt"}

 <!--